JiaweiChenKodomo/Multi-Cam-python/readme.md

 ## Build Method
- 1.Unzip MultiCamCui.zip.

- 2.Change the folder created by unzipping MultiCamCui.zip. cd MultiCamCui
+ 1.Download the package.

+ 2.Go to the folder.
+   cd Multi-Cam-python

  3.Edit CMakeLists.txt
   If you are building on the arm64 architecture, change line 61 of "CMakeLists.txt" to: